clevijoki/minimal-vulkan-compute/README.md

 # minimal-vulkan-compute
 An example program showing how to get started using compute in Vulkan.
-This is intended for people who might want to
+This is intended for people who might want to mess around with compute without having to first figure out how the polygon sausage is made.

 It uses: